Ben & Jerry's statement on white supremacy is very unusual. Here's why

 In a compelling statement Posted on the company’s website late Tuesday, details of Ben & Jerry’s Death of George Floyd, An unarmed black man in the hands of a white police officer as a result of “inhuman police brutality perpetuated by a white supremacist culture.”

-“What happened to George Floyd was not the result of a bad apple; it was a consequence of racism and partisanship and culture.
+“What happened to George Floyd was not the result of a bad apple; it was a consequence of a racist and partisan system and culture that viewed black bodies as an enemy from scratch,” the brand said.
 Unilever (UL).

 Including companies Nike (NKE), Netflix (NFLX), Twitter (TWTR), Disney (DIS), Facebook (FB) And Intel (INTC) In recent days, racism and injustice have been condemned.
-Ben & Jerry’s statement is remarkably comprehensive and direct, addressing the historical roots of discrimination in the United States and calling systemic racism, while at the same time upholding specific policies to prevent police abuse and address racial disparities.
+Ben & Jerry’s statement is remarkably compelling and direct, addressing the historical roots of discrimination in the United States and calling systemic racism at the same time upholding specific policies to prevent further police abuse and address racial inequality.

-“Slavery, Jim Crow and Separation are legitimate and money-making white supremacist systems for which the Black and Brown people have paid unlimited prices.
+“Slavery, Jim Crow and Separation are legitimate and money-making white supremacist systems for which Black and brown people have paid exorbitant prices.
+The cost must be accepted and the power available to some at the expense of others is calculated and resolved,” the company said in its statement.

 Ben & Jerry’s, which publicly supported it Black Lives Matter The movement called on President Donald Trump to reject white supremacists and nationalist groups that “openly support him.”